MatterHackers/MatterControl-Help/input/docs/printer-controls/index.md

 [Macros](macros.md)
 -------------------

-Macros are snippets of saved G-Ccode which can be called with the click of a button instead of having to be typed repeatedly.
+Macros are snippets of saved G-Code which can be called with the click of a button instead of having to be typed repeatedly.

 ![](https://lh3.googleusercontent.com/0t9m7MoB4MJ8ezB5jWAmJ1cn6nHSs1egRjLKX3LZY3GKxLXFQOIErVv_LQ2PZEFnBneWG-ktf4-JJpJ1snTTSvmrCdc=s0)